 Discovering...

-Morocco sits in the path of every North Atlantic swell that rolls south from Iceland and the British Isles.
-The coastline faces west-northwest, catching energy from storms thousands of kilometers away and channeling it into reef breaks, point breaks, and sandy beach breaks that work at every tide.
-Add 300+ days of sunshine, water warm enough for a 3/2mm wetsuit, tagine dinners for 40 MAD, and surf camps starting from 3,500 MAD per week, and you start to understand why the Taghazout-to-Imsouane corridor has become one of the most popular surf destinations on the planet.
+Morocco sits directly in the path of North Atlantic swells that roll south from Iceland, the British Isles, and the mid-ocean storm track.
+The coastline faces west-northwest, catching that energy and channeling it into reef breaks, point breaks, and sandy beach breaks that work across all tides.
+Add 300-plus days of sunshine, water warm enough for a 3/2mm wetsuit for most of the year, tagine dinners for 40 MAD, and surf camps starting from 3,500 MAD per week, and you begin to understand why the Taghazout-to-Imsouane corridor ranks among the most sought-after surf destinations on the planet.

 The surf scene here took off in the 1970s when traveling Australian and European surfers discovered Anchor Point.
-By the 2000s, Taghazout had exploded with camps, schools, and cafes.
-Today, the coast from Safi south to Sidi Ifni holds over 50 named breaks.
-Further south, the Dakhla peninsula sits at the edge of the Sahara with uncrowded waves and some of the most consistent kite winds on Earth.
-This guide covers every spot, season, camp tier, and piece of gear you need to plan a Morocco surf trip.
+By the 2000s, Taghazout had grown into a full surf town with camps, schools, and rooftop cafes.
+Today, the stretch from Safi south to Sidi Ifni holds over 50 named breaks.
+This guide covers every major spot, the surf season month by month, camp tiers and pricing, gear rental, wetsuit requirements, yoga-surf retreats, and how to do it all on a budget.

-Morocco has waves year-round, but swell size and consistency shift with the seasons.
+Morocco has rideable waves year-round, but swell size, consistency, and water temperature shift with the seasons.

-North Atlantic storms send consistent 2-4 meter swells down the coast.
+North Atlantic storms send consistent 2 to 4 meter swells down the coast.
 Anchor Point, Killer Point, and Boilers fire regularly.
-Water drops to 16°C (pack a 4/3mm).
-Taghazout gets busy with European surfers escaping winter.
+Water drops to 16 degrees Celsius.
+Pack a 4/3mm fullsuit.
+Taghazout fills up with European surfers escaping winter.
 Book camps at least a month ahead.
-Expect 15-20 surfable days per month.
+Expect 15 to 20 surfable days per month.

-Cleaner swells in the 1-2 meter range.
-Lighter winds mean glassy mornings.
-Water temperature sits between 17-22°C. Fewer crowds, lower camp prices.
-Imsouane Bay, Taghazout Beach, and Sidi Kaouki produce fun, manageable waves for intermediates and beginners.
-September and October are the sweet spot for warm water and consistent surf.
+Cleaner swells in the 1 to 2 meter range.
+Lighter offshore winds mean glassy mornings.
+Water temperature sits between 17 and 22 degrees.
+Fewer crowds, lower camp prices.
+Imsouane Bay, Taghazout Beach, and Sidi Kaouki produce fun, manageable waves.
+September and October are the sweet spot for warm water and consistent surf at the best value.

-Flat on the Atlantic coast.
+Largely flat on the Atlantic surf coast.
 Swells drop below 0.5 meters most days.
-Not worth visiting for surfing unless you combine it with kitesurfing in Essaouira or Dakhla, where 20-30 knot winds blow daily.
-Water warms to 20-22°C. If you must surf in summer, Imsouane Bay occasionally picks up small south swells that other spots miss.
+Not worth visiting for surfing alone unless you combine it with kitesurfing in Essaouira or Dakhla, where 20 to 30 knot trade winds blow daily.
+Water warms to 20 to 22 degrees.
+If you must surf in summer, Imsouane Bay occasionally picks up small south swells that other spots miss.

-From heavy reef breaks to mellow longboard waves, Morocco has a spot for every level.
+From heavy reef breaks to mellow longboard waves, Morocco has a spot for every skill level.

 25 km south of Essaouira

 Dozens of camps operate between Taghazout and Imsouane.
-Here is what each tier gets you.
+Here is what each tier offers.
 Seasonal pricing can change.

 From 3,500 MAD / week